CP 55,940

 CP 55,940 is a synthetic cannabinoid which mimics the effects of naturally occurring THC (one of the psychoactive compounds found in cannabis).
 CP 55,940 was created by Pfizer in 1974 but was never marketed.
-It is currently used to study the endocannabinoid system.
+It is currently used as a research tool to study the endocannabinoid system.

-A study found that CP 55,940 can upregulate 5-HT2A receptors in mice.
+Pharmacology

 CP 55,940 is 45 times more potent than Δ9-THC, and fully antagonized by rimonabant (SR141716A).

-CP 55,940 is considered a full agonist at both CB1 and CB2 receptors and has Ki values of 0.58 nM and 0.68 nM respectively, but is an antagonist at GPR55, the putative "CB3" receptor.
+It is considered a full agonist at both CB1 and CB2 receptors and has Ki values of 0.58 nM and 0.68 nM respectively, but is an antagonist at GPR55, the putative "CB3" receptor.
+CP 55,940 binding has been detected in the cytosol of rat brain cerebral cortex.
+It can upregulate 5-HT2A receptors in mice.